selfrefactor/commit-message/packages/ramda-tests/KNOWN_FAILS.md

 > composed functions have no length

-- concat - pass to concat method if present
+concat - pass to concat method if present

+dropLast - can act as a transducer